GoogleCloudPlatform/deploymentmanager-samples/community/cloud-foundation/docs/template_dev_guide.md

 An alternative to using the Cloud Foundation config file is to use environment variables.
 Make sure to export all variables described in the `tests/cloud-foundation-tests.conf.example` file, with your organization-specific changes.

 ### Running Tests

-Currently, only one test file can be executed at a time. ???
-Correct ???
+`Note:` Currently, only one test file can be executed at a time.
-Work is being done to implement a full-suite test runner that will execute all (or a subset of) the available tests.

 Always run the test from the root of the `cloud-foundation` project: